 The list of priorities is revisited each year by the NOSB.
 The list is made meaningful by input through the written and oral public comments shared with the Board, through the expertise of the Board itself and through interactions throughout the year with those engaged in some dimension of the organic farm to fork continuum.
 When the NOSB has determined that a priority area has been sufficiently addressed, it is removed from the list of priorities.
 Priorities are also edited each year to more accurately reflect the existing need for new knowledge.
-Four new research priorities were added in 2019.
+Three new research priorities were added in 2020 while others were significantly rewritten.